richardbolt/python-bible/README.markdown

 the reference to the verses.
 Other tools and APIs can be used to grab and display the actual verse text for a reference.

+Including the translation in a Verse object is optional, but if used, the omitted verses will be accounted for when interacting with the Verse or Passage that it is in.
+Passages can not combine two Verse objects that are not from the same translation.
+While any translation can be entered and stored in the objects, the only ones with special data are: ESV, RSV, NIV, NASB, NRSV, NCV, and LB.

 Verse Object
 ------------